Benjamin-Wiegand/Flywheel/README.md

 > [!caution]
 > This is experimental software in active development.
 DO NOT USE WHILE DRIVING.

 An Android Auto alternative for de-googled phones.
+Full protocol-level re-implementation from scratch.

 ## warnings